-- d.
-Intersect the load line. - e.
-Have at least one axis of symmetry, of which the larger one will be called the "major axis". - f.
-Have no dimension which exceeds 100mm or which is more than 5mm larger than the major axis. - g.
-Have an aspect ratio no greater than 3.5:1, that being defined as the ratio of the major axis to the maximum thickness, measured in the direction normal to the major axis.
+- c.
+Intersect the load line. - d.
+Have at least one axis of symmetry, of which the larger one will be called the "major axis". - e.
+Have no dimension which exceeds 100mm or which is more than 5mm larger than the major axis. - f.
+Have an aspect ratio no greater than 3.5:1, that being defined as the ratio of the major axis to the maximum thickness, measured in the direction normal to the major axis. - g.
+Have an incidence (defined as the angle between the major axis and Z=0 with the car at its legality ride height, as defined in Article 10.1.4.) which lies within the following ranges: - i.
+For the Front Suspension Fairings, between 10° (nose down) and 0° - ii.
+For the Rear Suspension Fairings, between 10° (nose down) and -10° (nose up) - 3.14.2 Fairings of suspension members which share an attachment point will be considered by a virtual dissection into discrete components. - 3.14.3 The angle between the normal to any point of the surface of a suspension fairing and a plane normal to the corresponding suspension member's load line must not exceed 15deg.

-- h.
-Have an incidence (defined as the angle between the major axis and Z=0 with the car at its legality ride height, as defined in Article 10.1.4.) which lies within the following ranges: - For the Front Suspension Fairings, between 10° (nose down) and 0° inboard of where the suspension member load line intersects the Y400 plane, and between 15° (nose down) and 5° (nose down) outboard of where the suspension member load line intersects the Y400 plane - For the Rear Suspension Fairings, between 10° (nose down) and -10° (nose up) - 3.14.2 Fairings of suspension members which share an attachment point will be considered by a virtual dissection into discrete components. - 3.14.3 The angle between the normal to any point of the surface of a suspension fairing and a plane normal to the corresponding suspension member's load line must not exceed 15deg.
 Legitimate exceptions to this constraint will be accepted close to the inner and outer attachment points, or close to the junction between suspension members that share an attachment. - 3.14.4 In order to permit suspension travel while maintaining an aerodynamic seal, minimal flexible components may be fitted between the Suspension Fairings and the following components: - a.
 The Front Bodywork defined in Article 3.6. - b.
 The Tail Bodywork defined in Article 3.8. - c.
 The Wheel Bodywork defined in Article 3.13. - d.
-The gearbox case as defined in Article 9.1.8
+The gearbox case as defined in Article 9.1.7